utkarshcmu/grafana.org/content/blog/2018-04-13-timeshift-ep40.md

 +++

 ### Welcome to TimeShift
-Welcome to another edition of timeShift.
-This week we have some plugin updates to share, as well as a dose of recent articles related to Grafana and the extended open source monitoring ecosystem.
-Be sure to check out all the talks from GrafanaCon.

-[Follow us](http://twitter.com/grafana) on Twitter and let us know which talk is your favorite.
+Spring has finally sprung in New York!
+Hope the weather is equally as beautiful in your part of the world.
+This week we have a few videos on Prometheus and Grafana to share, as well as articles on integrating Grafana with a new load testing tool, monitoring your AWS resources, and announcing a new Hashicorp Vault exporter for Prometheus.
+Also, we have a number of upcoming events we'll be speaking at and sponsoring, so we hope we get to see you and say hi.
 <br />
 <hr />